Why Most People Fail to Track Progress

 • Am I recovering properly between sessions?

 If you cannot answer these, you are not training — you are exercising.
 There is a difference.
-Training has direction and measurable outcomes.
-Exercising is activity without a plan.

 Method 1: Track Your Lifts (Non-Negotiable)